matthieupauze/paws-patrol-lhl/README.md

 	post /:imei start a trip
 	get /:imei get all trips for single device patch /:imei end a trip

+	get /:imei/:id get the coordinates for the trip
 ```
 - api/coordinates
 ```